-Post-traumatic stress disorder (PTSD) is a severe mental health condition that can lead to feelings of intense anxiety.
-However, certain coping strategies along with treatment can help to relieve the symptoms and facilitate a faster recovery.
+Post-traumatic stress disorder (PTSD) is a severe mental health condition that can lead to feelings of intense anxiety and distress.
+However, along with availing of professional treatment, adopting certain strategies for coping with PTSD can help facilitate a faster recovery.

 1. Learn about PTSD